lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 Both `x`{.coq} the argument of `wrap_id`{.coq} and `f`{.coq} the anonymous identity function are not typed.
-It is only when they are composed together as an argument of `exact`{.coq} (which expects a typed argument, more precisely of the type of the goal) that Coq actually tries to typecheck it.
+It is only when they are composed together as an argument of `exact`{.coq} (which expects a typed argument, more precisely of the type of the goal) that Coq actually tries to type check it.

 As a consequence, `wrap_id`{.coq} generates a specialized identity function for each specific context.